alxndr/blog/_posts/2022-05-04-Git-archaeology.md

 You can find commits which add or remove a specific string by using the `-S` flag on `git log`, here's what the docs say:

 ```
  -S<string>
      Look for differences that change the number of occurrences of the specified string (i.e.
      addition/deletion) in a file.
 Intended for the scripter's use.

      It is useful when you're looking for an exact block of code (like a struct), and want to know the
      history of that block since it first came into being: use the feature iteratively to feed the
      interesting block in the preimage back into -S, and keep going until you get the very first version of
      the block.

      Binary files are searched as well.
 ```

-I like to use this flag with the `--patch / -u` flag so that you can see the diff too (easier to use if [your commits are small and focused](https://dev.bleacherreport.com/small-commits-for-fun-and-profit-part-1-git-add-patch-c0966a562b10?source=collection_archive---------6-----------------------)!) e.g.:
+I like to use this flag with the `--patch / -p / -u` flag so that you can see the diff too (easier to use if [your commits are small and focused](https://dev.bleacherreport.com/small-commits-for-fun-and-profit-part-1-git-add-patch-c0966a562b10?source=collection_archive---------6-----------------------)!) e.g.:

 ```
 …/workspace/blog main